 About the authors: Dr. James L. Jorgenson holds a BS, MS, and Ph.D. degrees in civil engineering.
 His background includes teaching, research, and consulting in the area of metal buildings.
 In 1986, Jorgenson founded Metal Building Software, Inc., a software supplier to 4,000+ users on six continents.
 Dean T. Jorgenson holds a BS in civil engineering.
 He is President of MBS.
 Before taking a position with MBS, Jorgenson spent seven years as a project manager with a large civil/structural-consulting firm in Minneapolis, MN.
 For more information on Metal Building Software, please visit: mbsweb.com

-https://www.abiscorp.com/wp-content/uploads/2021/08/Manufacturers-Eliminate-the-Bottleneck-by-using-Metal-Building-Software.jpg591886Derrick Schultehttp://www.abiscorp.com/wp-content/uploads/2022/12/ABIS-40-year-logo-FINAL-signature.pngDerrick Schulte2021-08-16 19:32:532021-08-20 18:44:00Manufacturers Eliminate the “Bottleneck” by using Metal Building Software
+http://www.abiscorp.com/wp-content/uploads/2021/08/Manufacturers-Eliminate-the-Bottleneck-by-using-Metal-Building-Software.jpg591886Derrick Schultehttp://www.abiscorp.com/wp-content/uploads/2022/12/ABIS-40-year-logo-FINAL-signature.pngDerrick Schulte2021-08-16 19:32:532021-08-20 18:44:00Manufacturers Eliminate the “Bottleneck” by using Metal Building Software

 Business Process Management: The Backbone to Running your Business